 Tobacco is among the most federally regulated products in America.
-For decades, Congress has carefully controlled the interstate marketing and use of tobacco products-from eliminating smoking on public transportation and setting a minimum age for tobacco sales to banning tobacco ads on television and radio.
+For decades Congress has closely controlled the interstate marketing and use of tobacco products-from eliminating smoking on public transportation and setting a minimum age for tobacco sales to banning tobacco-product ads on television and radio.

 ^{} No party's counsel authored any part of this brief.
-No person or entity, other than Washington Legal Foundation and its counsel, contributed money for preparing or submitting this brief.
-After timely notice, all counsel of record consented in writing to WLF's filing this brief.
+No one, other than WLF and its counsel, contributed money for preparing or submitting this brief.
+All parties received timely notice of WLF's intent to file this brief.

-In 2009, Congress gave the Food and Drug Administration broad authority to regulate tobacco products in the Family Smoking Prevention and Tobacco Control Act of 2009, Pub.
-L. No 111-31, 123 Stat.
-1776 (TCA).
-Among other things, the TCA prohibits cigarette flavors other than tobacco and menthol, 21 U.S.C. § 387g(a)(1)(A); bans the sale of "adulterated" tobacco products that don't conform to this federal standard, id. §§ 331(a), (c), 387b(5); and authorizes the FDA to decide whether to extend the federal ban to other tobacco products or flavors, id. § 387g(a).
+In 2009, Congress authorized the Food and Drug Administration to regulate tobacco products in the Family Smoking Prevention and Tobacco Control Act, Pub.
+L. No. 111-31, 123 Stat.
+1776 (2009) (TCA).
+Among other things, the TCA prohibits cigarette flavors other than tobacco and menthol, 21 U.S.C. § 387g(a)(1)(A); bans the sale of "adulterated" tobacco products that don't conform to this federal standard, id. §§ 331(a), (c), 387b(5); and authorizes the FDA exclusively to decide whether to extend the federal ban to other tobacco products or flavors, id. § 387g(a).

-The TCA also authorizes the FDA to set nationwide, uniform standards for tobacco products.
-Under the TCA, the FDA must understand, assess, and account for the relative health effects of tobacco products by setting "tobacco product standards," id. § 387g; consider the illicit market for tobacco products in adopting such standards, id. §§ 387g(b)(2), (e)(1); gather and study data to take further "action" on "menthol or any artificial or natural flavor," id. § 387g(a)(1)(A); and adopt other tobacco product standards if the agency determines, after weighing "the risks and benefits to the population as a whole," that a revised standard "is appropriate for the protection of the public health," id. § 387g(a)(3)(A), (B).
+The TCA also authorizes the FDA to set uniform, nationwide standards for tobacco products.
+The FDA must weigh the relative health effects of tobacco products by setting "tobacco product standards," id. § 387g; considering the illicit market for tobacco products in adopting such standards, id. §§ 387g(b)(2), (e)(1); gathering and studying data to take further "action" on "menthol or any artificial or natural flavor," id. § 387g(a)(1)(A); and adopting other tobacco product standards if the agency determines, after weighing "the risks and benefits to the population as a whole," that a revised standard "is appropriate for public health." the protection of the id. § 387g(a)(3)(A), (B).

-The TCA carefully clarifies the role that States and localities may play in regulating tobacco.
+Most relevant here, the TCA clarifies the role that States and localities may play in regulating tobacco.
 First, the TCA preempts "any" state or local requirement that imposes additional or different "tobacco product standards."
 Id. § 387p(a)(2)(A).
 Second, "except" for state and local laws expressly preempted by the preemption clause (e.g., laws imposing different tobacco product standards from the federal standard), the TCA otherwise preserves the authority of States, localities, federal agencies, the Armed Forces, and Indian tribes to enact "more stringent" measures "relating to or prohibiting the sale of tobacco products by individuals of any age."
 Id. § 387p(a)(1).
-Because it is subject to the preemption clause, the preservation clause does not preserve state and local regulation of flavors in tobacco.
-Third, the TCA saves from preemption state and local requirements "relating to the sale" of tobacco products to "individuals of any age" and "relating to fire safety standards."
+Because it is subject to the preemption clause, the preservation clause does not preserve state and local regulation of tobacco flavors.
+Third, the TCA saves from preemption state and local requirements "relating to the sale" of tobacco products to "individuals of any age" or "relating to fire safety standards."
 Id. § 387p(a)(2)(B).